- Dance (BS, Minor)

 Students seeking a Bachelor of Fine Arts degree within the Theatre and Dance department may not use courses toward both the major requirements and the general education requirements.

-Students seeking a Bachelor of Arts degree in Theatre Studies may not use courses toward both the major and the Fine Arts requirement.
+Students seeking a Bachelor of Arts degree in Theatre may not use courses toward both the major and the Fine Arts requirement.

 Fine Arts courses are available.
-Refer to the specific Bachelor of Arts requirements for a listing of the courses.
+Refer to the Bachelor of Arts requirements for a listing of the courses.

 Credit by Examination is available.
 Refer to the "Credit by Exam" section of the Transferring Credit to Missouri State website for detailed information on available course credit and required minimum scores.